 Creativity and critical thinking are core values that are central to my teaching practice.
 Technology is constantly evolving and students need to adapt to current trends in order to adjust to the changing artistic, cultural, and social climate.
-Though my research is in Contemporary art, I have been teaching for more than 20 years in areas of UX/UI, Multimedia, Graphics, and Fine A
+My creative research revolves around contemporary art and interactive design, and I have been teaching for more than 15 years in the areas of UX/UI, multimedia, graphics, and fine a

 |Student Portfolio||Teaching Philosophy|